 3. Not capturing data from each SMS conversation

 Former SVP of Retail at Apple, Angela Ahrendts said it best: “Consumer data will be the biggest differentiator in the next two to three years.
 Whoever unlocks the reams of data and uses it strategically will win.”
 If you’re not already leveraging your SMS marketing channel to collect and store customer insights from each conversation, you’re missing out on big-time opportunity.

 Consumer data will be the biggest differentiator in the next two to three years.
 Whoever unlocks the reams of data and uses it strategically will win.Angela Ahrendts, former SVP of Retail at Apple

 Here’s where truly two-way, conversational SMS marketing becomes crucial when it comes to capturing customer data (versus one-way bulk SMS promotional blasts).
 Conversational SMS marketing gives your customers the opportunity to share their preferences, feedback, and thousands of other valuable data points directly with your brand via text.
 If you’re not currently taking advantage of these insights to further segment and personalize your messaging strategy, you’re leaving major revenue on the table.

 It’s not too late to perfect your SMS strategy

 Whether you’re new to text message marketing or hoping to bounce back from any of these conversational SMS faux pas, don’t worry—there’s always room for optimization.
-When executed correctly, conversational SMS marketing should benefit both your customers, through personalized value offerings, and your bottom line.
+When executed strategically, conversational SMS marketing should benefit both your customers, through personalized value offerings—and your bottom line.